sytler/jail-monkey/README.md

-# FORKED original Jail Monkey + updated dependencies 0.0.7 rootbeer
+# FORKED original Jail Monkey + updated dependencies to forked 0.0.8 rootbeer

 ## Can you ever really trust a phone?